Mala Emde

 Mala Emde (born 22 April 1996) is a German actress.

 Life

 Born in Frankfurt am Main to Thomas Emde and Cathrin Ehrlich, she has one elder sister.
 From 2009 to 2012 she attended the Tanz, Theater & Musik studio in Frankfurt am Main.
 Also there, she made her premiere as Aschenputtel in Janusz Głowacki's Die Aschenkinder and also as Tartalia in Friedrich Schiller's Turandot.

+Personal life

+In May 2026, Emde announced a "friendship marriage" to her partner Trixi Strobel.